Export Presentations to HTML with Externally Linked Images

 /// <summary>

-/// Creates a class instance and sets the path where generated resource files will be saved to.
+/// Initializes a new instance of the LinkController class and sets the path where generated resource files will be saved.

 /// </summary>